YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Skill:
   * If an aircraft is shot down within the AA circle, gain +15% FP/AA for 8s; if more than 15 aircraft have been shot down throughout the battle, gain +15% FP and +20% Reload until the end of the battle.
   * If mounting a CL gun as secondary, gain +15% AA Efficiency; if mounting an AA gun as secondary, gain +15% Main Gun Efficiency; if placed as Vanguard Rear, take -15% less damage.
-    * No, sortieing alone doesn't work.
-There is no leftmost position when you're on your own, after all.
+    * No, sortieing Seattle alone doesn't work.
+There is no vanguard rear when you're on your own, after all.
   * Can mount a CL gun or an AA gun as secondary.

 * Recommended Loadouts: